SFDigitalServices/code-challenge-wagtail/README.md

 Time Limit: 90 minutes

+Requirements:

-* Create a new Page Type within the Wagtail CMS.
-This page type should contain a Rich Text field in which we can enter text and formatting.
+* Create a `WidgetDocumentation` within the Wagtail CMS.
+This page type should be able to handle a title, description, and body content as rich text.

-* After creating a new Page Type, we will need to create a template in order for it to be rendered in a browser.
+* Since the documentation page can become rather long, we'll want a table of contents at the top of the page that can deeplink to the different major sections/headings

 ## Development Environment